A new way to do business process modeling

-A process model is a visual representation of a business process or workflow.
-Process modeling is often done using a visual language, a notation with a fixed set of symbols and characters.
+A process model or process map is a visual representation of a business process or workflow.
+Process mapping or modeling is often done using a visual language, a notation with a fixed set of symbols and characters.

-Business Process Model and Notation (BPMN) – the most common notation
+Business Process Model and Notation (BPMN) – the most common way of modeling

 You’ve probably seen it before: the boxes, arrows, and icons that make up a graphical explanation of how a process or a workflow is supposed to work.
 You’ve probably also seen a process or a workflow vizualised using the Business Process Model and Notation (BPMN).